Educational system

 Brightlands

-Brightlands deserves a special mention as it is the brand name of a joint triple helix initiative of the Province of Limburg (NL), Maastricht University, Maastricht University Medical Centre+, Zuyd University of Applied Sciences, Fontys International Campus Venlo, all in close partnership with leading companies in specific market areas.
-The 4 campuses are home to state-of-the-art facilities, fundamental and applied research offered to scientists, entrepreneurs, students and investors.
-Together they are creating new chances and solutions in sustainability and health that are environmentally sound, business wise and socially positive.
+The four innovation campuses are home to state-of-the-art facilities, fundamental and applied research offered to scientists, entrepreneurs, students and investors.
+Together they are creating new chances and solutions in circularity, health, nutrition and data that are environmentally sound, business wise and socially positive.

 Brightlands consists of 4 campuses embracing the following areas of expertise: